 No, they were not from Rome but Roman (roe-MAHN) was their family name and they housed us for about a month or so.
 Though short and temporary, their warm hospitality will never be overlooked on my part.

-More fondly called as Uncle Bok, he generously opened his house for me and Matilda, and made sure we were kept warm.
+More fondly called as Uncle Bok, he generously opened his house for me and Matilda, and made sure we were kept warn.
 He left early in the morning and came back after sunset.
 Sometimes he would be gone for a few days and always came back with surprises.
 In him, I found the father I lost when I was 8 years old.

 Halsema Highway, Buguias